Water to Fuel to Water: The Fuel Cycle of the Future

 - For both types of breadboards shown, one wire is connected to a position in the same row as the voltmeter/multimeter's positive lead, and the other wire is connected to a position in the same row as the voltmeter/multimeter's negative lead (on the other half of the breadboard).

 Figure 4.
 The completed galvanostatic electrochemical cell, using two different types of breadboards, is pictured in the top two pictures.
 One type of breadboard is shown in the left pictures, and a second type is shown in the right pictures.
 In the top left picture, the leads going up are connected to the nickel electrodes (not pictured).
 The bottom left picture shows a close-up of the breadboard shown in the top left picture.
 The bottom right image is a schematic of the completed galvanostatic electrochemical cell pictured in the top right.
-Note: If you are using the Science Buddies kit for this project idea, you will be using the type of breadboard shown in the left pictures.

 Technical Note #1